Archive for the Tokyo Journal Category

 Comitia was not as large as it was in 2019, nor quite as high-level on design (for, I imagine, reasons of economics, time, health and sundry) but it was lovely to walk through a chunk of the hall to search Yuri circles.

 We met up with Prof. James Welker and some of his students as they did fieldwork for class.
 They were lovely.
 Thanks for hanging with us!
 We also met briefly with Deb Aoki of Mangasplaining and the French translators she was accompanying.
-We lovely people.
+What lovely people.

 We met Mutsumi Natsuo-sensei, the lead behind the Boyish² Butch x Butch Yuri anthologies and I briefly chatted with folks from Yuri Cafe Anchor, which we intend to visit later this week.
 I picked up some books by Taniguchi Shouichi who did Futari Escape and Tsukiko of Futaribeya as well as a couple of favorite circles.
 Here’s my gets: